northmule/without-payment-for-woocommerce/README.md

 # without-payment-for-woocommerce

-Payment stub plugin for WooCommerce.
-Allows you to skip the payment process.
+Payment gateway plugin for WooCommerce.
+Performs the role of a stub when there is no need to start the payment procedure.

+**Features of the plugin:**
+1. After choosing the payment method, an order will be created.
+2. The user will be redirected to the page you selected.
+3. The order will be assigned the status you specified.